orchidjs/tom-select/docs/usage.md

 	</tr>
 	<tr>
 		<td valign="top"><code>allowEmptyOption</code></td>
-		<td valign="top">If true, Selectize will treat any options with a "" value like normal.
-This defaults to false to accomodate the common &lt;select&gt; practice of having the first empty option to act as a placeholder.</td>
+		<td valign="top">If true, any options with a "" value will be treated like normal.
+This defaults to false to accommodate the common &lt;select&gt; practice of having the first empty option to act as a placeholder.</td>
 		<td valign="top"><code>boolean</code></td>
 		<td valign="top"><code>false</code></td>
 	</tr>